amrisi/amr-guidelines/amr.md

 > the Lone Cypress

 Note: we are *only* confined to these listed concepts if the text lacks an appropriate English word for the entity type.
-So, “President Obama” is still `(p / president …)`, even though “president” is not listed.
+So, “the famous poet William Shalespeare” is still `(p / poet …)`, even though “poet” is not listed.

 (c) The text contains *multiple* English words vying for the same `:instance` slot.